By Elias Magers | Jan. 12, 2019 10:00 AM

 - Office Administration

 Enrolling online is always convenient.
 This is because you can take courses whenever you want and wherever you want.
-It is hard to beat convenience!
-However, you miss out on the in-person experience.
+It’s hard to beat the convenience!
+But, you miss out on the in-person experience.

 - A valid photo ID